 In most cases, providers and facilities file claims for you.
-Physicians must file on the form CMS -1500, Health Insurance Claim Form.
-Your facility will file on the UB-04 form.
-For claims questions and assistance, contact us at 313/664-8757 or 800/556-9765, or at our Website at www.hap.org.
+Your physician must file on the form CMS-1500, Health Insurance Claim Form.
+Your facility must file on the UB-04 form.
+For claims questions and assistance, call us at 800-257-4692

-When you must file a claim - such as for services you received outside the Plan's service area - submit it on the CMS-1500 or a claim form that includes the information shown below.
+When you must file a claim - such as for services you receive outside of the Plan's service area-submit it on the CMS-1500 or a claim form that includes the information shown below.
 Bills and receipts should be itemized and show:

-- Covered member's name, date of birth, address, phone number and ID number - Name and address of the physician or facility that provided the service or supply - Dates you received the services or supplies - · Diagnosis - Type of each service or supply - The charge for each service or supply - A copy of the explanation of benefits, payments, or denial from any primary payor such as the Medicare Summary Notice (MSN) - Receipts, if you paid for your services
+- Covered member's name, date of birth, address, phone number, and ID number - Name and address of the physician or facility that provided the service or supply - Dates you received the services or supplies - · Diagnosis - · Type of each service or supply - The charge for each service or supply - A copy of the explanation of benefits, payments, or denial from any primary payor such as the Medicare Summary Notice (MSN) - · Receipts, if you paid for your services

-Note: Canceled checks, cash receipts, or balance due staements are not acceptable substitutes for itemized bills.
+Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.

-Submit your claims to:
+Submit your claims to: Coventry Health Care of Iowa, Inc.